Matemática

 Calculator Free · Private

-Cramer's Rule is a closed-form method for solving systems of linear equations using determinants.
-For a 2×2 system of the form ax + by = e and cx + dy = f, it expresses each unknown directly as a ratio of two determinants: x = (ed − bf) / (ad − bc) and y = (af − ce) / (ad − bc).
-The denominator, D = ad − bc, is the determinant of the coefficient matrix.
-If D ≠ 0, the system has exactly one unique solution.
-If D = 0, the system is either inconsistent (no solution) or dependent (infinitely many solutions).
-Cramer's Rule is especially useful in analytic geometry, engineering, economics, and any field where symbolic, exact solutions are required without matrix row-reduction.
+Cramer's Rule is a closed-form method for solving 2×2 linear systems using determinants.
+Given the system ax + by = e and cx + dy = f, the solution is x = (ed − bf)/(ad − bc) and y = (af − ce)/(ad − bc), where D = ad − bc is the determinant of the coefficient matrix.
+If D ≠ 0, the system has exactly one unique solution (the two lines intersect at one point).
+If D = 0, the system is either inconsistent (parallel lines, no solution) or dependent (same line, infinitely many solutions).
+Enter your six coefficients below to solve instantly.

 When to use this calculator